What do you know about Cognitive Distortions?

 The great news?
-You can recondition your brain to drop this faulty thought process and create new pathways in your brain to think more positively!
+You can recondition your brain to drop this faulty thought process and create new pathways to think more positively!

 So what are these cognitive distortions?

-- Filtering– Focusing on the negative, and not noticing the positive in a situation.
-Example- Your significant other makes one negative comment to you and you think the relationship is over from this one comment despite all the wonderful comments your S.O. has given you in the past.
+- Filtering– Focusing on the negative, ignoring the good.
+Example- Your significant other makes one negative comment to you and you think the relationship is over from this one comment despite all the wonderful comments they have given you in the past.

 - Labeling– Judging yourself or others based on one experience and allowing the label to affect your interactions or interpretations.
-Example: You believe people with tattoos are bad.
+Example: You believe people with tattoos are wild.

 - The Shoulds– Statements you make based on what you believe “should be” instead of what is.
 Should statements about ourselves often result in feeling guilty that we can not live up to them, while should statements about others make us disappointed because they cannot live up to our expectations.